 Implementing a Traffic Regulation Order (TRO) requires a statutory procedure to be followed.
 This includes:

 The notices invite the public to comment on the proposals which must be made in writing to the address specified in the notice during this period.
-Substantial objections and contentious issues are reported to Members.
+Substantial objections and contentious issues are reported to county councillors.

 Making the Order